Compliance Guru • FFIEC Guidance

 Supplement (management’s) understanding of information flow within and between network segments as well as across the institution’s perimeter to external parties.

-It’s important to note here that what the examiner asked for actually wasn’t unreasonable, in fact it appears word-for-word in the FFIEC Operations Handbook:
+It’s important to note here that what the examiner asked for actually wasn’t unreasonable, in fact it appears word-for-word in the FFIEC AIO Handbook:

 And although this particular examiner quoted from the Operations Handbook, the term “data flow” (in combination with “maps”, “charts” and “analysis”) actually appears 15 times in 5 different Handbooks; Development and Acquisition, Information Security, Operations, Retail Payment Systems, and Wholesale Payment Systems.